- About the GTX 1080 Ti

 Minor addition in the review workflow…

-The extra added comparisons will provide an interesting insight about computer hardware and would have provided an excellent comparison.
-With graphic cards, one will generalize non-reference models will be better.
+The extra added comparisons will provide an interesting insight into computer hardware and would have provided an excellent comparison.
+With graphics cards, one will generalize non-reference models will be better.
 But we’re curious to know the amount difference to make a purchase decision.
 Here is the review of the Zotac GTX 1080 Ti AMP!
 Extreme- aka the one with the bigger girth!

 Spec Comparison- Founders Edition